hightechu/hightechu-openspace/README.md

 ### Mention the four user stories that your team has decided to work on.

-### Please note that the roles assigned here have changed drastically since writing this.
+### Please note that the roles assigned here have changed drastically since writing this. -Jonah

 Here are the things we decided to start with this week:
 1. User Story 1